apple/ccs-caldavtester/README.md

 		</arg>
 	</verify>

-jcalDataMatch:
+## jcalDataMatch
 Like calendarDataMatch except that comparison is done using jCal data.

-jsonPointerMatch:
+## jsonPointerMatch
 Compares the response with a JSON pointer and returns TRUE if there is a match, otherwise False.
 The pointer is the absolute pointer from the root down.
 A JSON object's string value can be checked by append "~$" and the string value to test to the JSON pointer value.
 To test for a null value append "~~".
 A single "." can be used as a reference-token in the JSON pointer to match against any member or array item at that position in the document.

 	Argument: 'exists'
 		JSON pointer for a JSON item to check the presence of